tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/10-Ins_OpenZeppelin_ERC20.md

   * ERC20 tokens are plentiful in the wild, and are implemented by stablecoins like Coinbase's USDC and Gemini's GUSD, so it is important to understand how they are structured.

+  * ERC777 depends another contract defined in EIP1820 to be deployed onto our network, so we'll worry about that later.

 Open [Remix](https://remix.ethereum.org) and create a new file called `ArcadeTokenERC20.sol`, and start with the following boilerplate:

 ```solidity